anshumaanshankar/aws-dev/3. IAM, Accounts and AWS Organizations/Part 1.md

 - These temp. credentials are similar to access keys, but the expire. <ins>They do not belong to the identity who uses them.</ins>
 - These credentials are requested by an identity (AWS or external)
 ![alt text](<Screenshots/Screenshot 2024-05-21 at 12.44.09 PM.png>)

+- Using the credentials returned to the user, they can access AWS services that are permitted via the role's permissions policy.

 ## Service Linked Roles
 ![alt text](<Screenshots/Screenshot 2024-05-21 at 12.33.22 PM.png>)